Psy-Fer/interARTIC/docs/snakeballing.md

 # Software packaging (aka "snake charming")

-InterARTIC development involved the use of the Python programming language and depends on several third-party Python modules and software written predominantly in Python (e.g., *Flash*, *Celery*, *ARTIC* tools, etc).
+InterARTIC development involved the use of the Python programming language and depends on several third-party Python modules and software written predominantly in Python (e.g., *Flask*, *Celery*, *ARTIC* tools, etc).
 The Python ecosystem (including the language itself, in addition to Python libraries) has limited backward compatibility.
 As a result, Python software is often compatible only with the exact version of the Python interpreter and library versions it was developed with (sometimes specific even to the minor version level).

 Python virtual environments and Anaconda are designed to resolve issues related to version compatibility but - at least in our experience - software installation via these methods can be complicated, especially for novice users.
 To experience the headache yourself, try to install InterARTIC and its dependencies from the scratch by following the instructions [here](https://psy-fer.github.io/interARTIC/installation).